HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 The `activityParameters` property conveys parameters specific to an activity type.
 See the SMART Web Messaging [Activity Catalog] for details.

-*Note:* A SMART app launched in the context of CDS Hooks should generally not need to specify an `activityType` or `activityParameters` with the `ui.done` message, because the EHR tracks the context in which the app was launched (e.g., order entry) and can navigate to an appropriate follow-up screen based on this context.

 An example of a `ui.done` message from an app to the EHR is shown below:

 ```js